 - Register for Classes - Register in myACCESS or in person at the Office of Student Registration Services, Student Services Center (SSC) Room 2221.
 Phone registration is available at (630) 942-2377.

-- Select a Payment Option - All students are required to pay their tuition and fees at the time of registration.
+- Select a Payment Plan - All students are required to pay their tuition and fees at the time of registration.
 Make a payment in full or enroll in either the automatic or deferred payment plans through myACCESS.
 For more information, call the Cashier's Office at (630) 942-2206.

 - Apply to Lewis University - You should apply directly to Lewis University as a transfer student for their Bachelor of Arts degree in Criminal & Social Justice once you are approximately 1 full semester from completing your AA degree.